-Ancient gemstones used by pharaohs is Lapis Lazuli, steatite, turquoise, gold, carnelian, hematite, azurite, malachite, emeralds, and clear quartz which were used throughout Egyptian history.
+Ancient gemstones used by pharaohs are Lapis Lazuli, steatite, turquoise, gold, carnelian, hematite, azurite, malachite, emeralds, and clear quartz used throughout Egyptian history.

 What Were the Ancient Gemstones Pharaohs used in Egypt?

 Hatshepsut (1507 – 1458 BC): Lapis Lazuli and Steatite Scarab

 Thutmose III (1481 BC – 1425 BC): Steatite Stone

 Ramesses II (1303 BC – 1213 BC): Lapis Lazuli, Turquoise, Gold

 Amenhotep III (started about 1391 BC – 1353 BC): Carnelian, Sard, Ivory